molefrog/wouter/README.md

 ## FAQ and Code Recipes

+### I deploy my app to the subfolder.
+Can I specify a base path?

+You can!
+Wrap your app with `<Router base="/app" />` component and that should do the trick.

+**Note:** _the base path feature is only supported by the default `pushState` hook.
+If you're implementing your own location hook, you'll need to implement base path support yoursel, e.g. `myLocationHook({ base })`._

 ### How do I make a default/fallback route?

 One of the common patterns in application routing is having a default route that will be shown as a fallback, in case no other route matches (for example, if you need to render 404 message).
 In **wouter** this can easily be done as a combination of `<Switch />` component and catch-all route: